Edge-unfolding nested prismatoids

 \subsection{Main result}

-We say a prismatoid is nested if the orthogonal projection of $A$ onto $H_B$ is properly contained in $B$, or vice versa.
-The bulk of this work will be dedicated to proving \begin{theorem} Let $P$ be a nested prismatoid.
-Then $P$ is edge-unfoldable. \end{theorem}
+A prismatoid is called \emph{nested} if the orthogonal projection of (the convex polygon) $A$ onto $H_B$ is properly contained in (the convex polygon) $B$, or vice versa.
+(Note that nested prismatoids are a special class of convex caps.)
+Our main result is the following: \begin{theorem} Let $P$ be a nested prismatoid.
+Then $P$ is unfoldable. \end{theorem}

 To this end we apply a combination of the petal and the band unfolding strategies to nested prismatoids.
 More precisely, we cut the band into two pieces.
 Crucial in the selection of the band-patches which are left intact is the notion of radially monotone polygonal paths, which was introduced and exploited to great effect in \cite{Orourke2018flatcaps}.